Tonkatsu Sandwich or Katsu Sando, an easy to make and delicious Japanese breaded pork sandwich with cabbage and sauce.

 - For a good katsu sando or Japanese sandwich, you will need a good tonkatsu sauce recipe.
 Tonkatsu sauce is a thick, sweet, and savory Japanese sauce, which is usually served with tonkatsu, but not only.

-- Actually, all you need to do is to combine all the ingredients in a small bowl.
+- Actually, all you need to do is combine all the ingredients in a small bowl.

 - And just in case you have some leftover tonkatsu sauce, you could use it to make other kinds of sandwiches – for instance, a cheese sandwich or an egg sandwich.
 All tested and found absolutely delicious.

-- Tonkatsu sauce will also go well with these chicken nuggets, on these schnitzel burgers, or on these potato crust schnitzel.
+- Tonkatsu sauce will also go well with these chicken nuggets we made for McDonald's sweet and sour sauce recipe or on these potato crust schnitzel.

-- Also great slathered on stir fry vegetables or on pan fried tofu.
+- It is also great slathered on stir-fried vegetables or on pan-fried tofu.

 How to build a katsu sando